-If you are beginner, you may offer special discount of 5-10% to your client.
-This will make the client super happy and he may even write few lines recommending your apart from the 5 star ratings you are targeting.
+If you are a beginner, you may offer a special discount of 5-10% to your client.
+This will make the client super happy and he may even write few lines recommending you apart from the 5-star ratings you are targeting.

 16. Ask For Feedback

-Unless the project is confidential, you should request the client to allow you to include the project in the Portfolio.
-A project completed at Upwork in your Portfolio is certainly going to be very Important
+Unless the project is confidential, you should request the client to allow you to include the project in your portfolio.
+A project completed at Upwork is certainly going to be very important

 18. Apply For New Job